aproposts/PS-Profile/ReadMe.md

 ## Features

-The goal with this profile is to get the functionality provide small enhancements without going overboard on the level of customization.
+The goal with this profile is to small enhancements to make for a more pleasant terminal experience without going overboard on the level of customization.
+If it were to be branded, 'Default Plus' would be a good name.

 ### Aliases